htcondor/htcondor/docs/getting-htcondor/admin-quick-start.rst

 We'll discuss what "advertising" a machine's resources means in the next section, but the execute role leaves an obvious question unanswered: where do the jobs come from?
 The answer is the submit role.
-This role is responsible for accepting, monitoring, managing, scheduling jobs on its assigned resources; transferring the input and output of jobs; and requesting and accepting resource assignments.
+This role is responsible for accepting, monitoring, managing, and scheduling jobs on its assigned resources; transferring the input and output of jobs; and requesting and accepting resource assignments.
 (A "resource" is some reserved fraction of an execute machine.)
 HTCondor allows arbitrarily many submit roles in a